lyyvli/vpc/intl.en-US/API reference/EIP/DescribeEipGatewayInfo.md

 Queries the gateway address and subnet mask of an EIP.

+You can only query the gateway address and subnet mask of an EIP that is associated with a secondary Elastic Network Interface \(ENI\) in the multi-EIP to ENI mode.

 ## Debug {#apiExplorer .section}

 Use [OpenAPI Explorer](https://api.aliyun.com/#product=Vpc&api=DescribeEipGatewayInfo) to perform debug operations and generate SDK code examples.